 “Ford was a Michigan meat and potatoes man, but he was also known for eating cottage cheese with A-1 sauce on it,” laughs Franklin.
 “At the end of the day, he would have a gin martini on the rocks.
 Carter liked southern style sandwiches, but he told us we didn’t have to cut the crusts off.
 No alcohol to speak of.”
 Carter’s mother however, aka Miss Lillian, made no secret of her fondness for “bourbon-and-branch,” which Franklin quickly figured out was Southern for bourbon and water.

 He tells me that Reagan liked meatloaf and mac and cheese, and that his favorite dessert was a lemon meringue pie.
 His favorite recipe, which came from cook Albert Cowan of Southern Salt in Morehead, was a thick, creamy pie with fluffy white topping and a Ritz cracker crust.
 “He would, however, only order dessert when Nancy was not traveling with him,” laughs Franklin.

-Bill Clinton’s favorite wintertime meal was a grilled Reuben sandwich and the famous White House Navy Bean soup.
-“Clinton had dairy and alcohol allergies, but he would cheat a little bit when it came to Italian and Mexican food.
-I can also confirm that Hillary Clinton carried a bottle of Tabasco sauce with her, and she would use it on a regular basis.
-At the end of the day, she would enjoy Chardonnay.”
+Bill Clinton's favorite wintertime meal was a grilled Reuben sandwich and the famous White House Navy Bean soup.
+"Clinton had dairy and alcohol allergies, but he would cheat a little bit when it came to Italian and Mexican food.
+I can also confirm that Hillary Clinton carried a bottle of Tabasco sauce with her and used it regularly.
+At the end of the day, she would enjoy Chardonnay."

 And there's a common thread that apparently runs through all presidents—that would be butter pecan ice cream.